 Simple English definitions for legal terms

-Read a random definition: negotiable note
+Read a random definition: moderator

 A scope note is a short summary that appears after a title and explains what the topic is about and what is not included.
 It helps readers understand what they can expect to find in a book or article.
 For example, in some legal digests, a scope note will tell you what topics are covered and what related topics are not included.
 By reading the scope note, you can save time and find the information you need more easily.